zhenglinpan/AnitaDataset/README.md

 ##  <img src="./assets/icon.png" alt="Icon" width="20" height="20"> Q&A

+#### Does the Anita Dataset have any related publications?
+No. Anita Dataset does not have an associated research paper.
+But researchers are welcome to use this dataset in their own studies.

 #### What is Anita Dataset different from other cartoon datasets?

 - **Hand-drawn Authenticity**: Unlike [AnimeRun](https://github.com/lisiyao21/AnimeRun) or [PBC](https://github.com/ykdai/BasicPBC), which are rendered from 3D character models, Anita Dataset consists of frames drawn by human hands, aligning more closely with the standards of the modern 2D animation industry.